 Cleaning a New Gun for the First Time

-When you buy a new gun, read the Owner Manual before firing.
+When you buy a new gun, read the owner manual before firing.
 If the gun shipped with a coating of rust protectant, it is important to thoroughly clean the gun, removing the product applied at the factory.
-For grease, I use Birchwood Casey RUG4 Rig Universal Grease.
-For the barrels, I use a high-quality Boresnake, as I had already sprayed both barrels very good with the Birchwood Casey Bore Scrubber.
+For grease, I use Birchwood Casey RIG Universal Grease.
+For the barrels, I use a high-quality Boresnake, as I had already sprayed both barrels with Birchwood Casey Bore Scrubber.

 This new Browning was so tight when I first assembled it, I had to try to close the latch on the forearm about fifteen times before finally getting it to close.
 After greasing the gun, it was much better.

-Cleaning a brand new gun for the first time is very different from routine maintenance.
+Cleaning a brand new gun is different from routine maintenance.

 My time at the competition was cut short this weekend because the granddaughter spent the night with us the night before and she wanted to do something with Papa.
 There are fifteen shooters per round and the process is very slow, requiring fifteen minutes per round.
 So I only got to fire the gun six times today.

+I will have the Full Choke Tube in the bottom barrel.
 Had I thought to take the choke tube wrench with me to the range, I would have moved the Full Choke Tube to the bottom barrel between rounds.
-When the Range Inspector checked my chokes before the Shoot began, to my surprise, he commented that my choke was more open than the Standard Full Choke.
-I'm looking into this to learn why that would be.
+When the Range Inspector checked my chokes before the shoot began, to my surprise, he commented that my choke was more open than the standard Full Choke.
+I’m looking into this to learn why that would be.

 Before my next firing, I plan to learn more about these tubes and see if I can get the exact measurements of the tubes online.
 There is an Extra-Full Tube, but if the measurements are too small, I won’t be able to use it in the competition.
 After firing three rounds with the top barrel, I moved to the lower barrel.
 The first target showed more pellets on the page, but only one on the black line.